Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Conclusions and discussions

 \section{Conclusions and discussions}

 In this paper, we have studied the energy extraction via the magnetic reconnection mechanism for the Kerr-dS black holes.
-The effects of the cosmological constant on this process were investigated in details.
+The effects of the cosmological constant on this process were investigated in detail.

-Comparing with the Kerr black hole, we found that there are two significant aspects for the cosmological constant to influence this energy extraction mechanism.
+Compared with the Kerr black hole, we found that there are two significant aspects for the cosmological constant to influence this energy extraction mechanism.
 The first one is that the positive cosmological constant will increase the spin bound $a/M=1$ of the Kerr black hole, see Fig. \ref{parameterspace}.
 Another one is the ergosphere.
 For the Kerr black hole, the radius of the ergosphere in the equatorial plane is $r_{E}=2M$ independent of the black hole spin.
-However for the Kerr-dS black hole, it depends on both the cosmological constant and the black hole spin, and is larger than the Kerr case.
+However for the Kerr-dS black hole, it depends on both the cosmological constant and the black hole spin, and it is larger than the Kerr case.
 This result will lead to a relatively wider region for the $X$-points.

 At first, several characteristic radii for the Kerr-dS black holes were studied.
-For example, the radii of the black hole horizon, the ergosphere, and the circular photon orbit increase with $\Lambda$.
+For example, the radii of the black hole horizon, the ergosphere, and the circular photon orbit increase with $\Lambda M^2$.
 This allows us to consider the energy extraction in the appropriate region for the $X$-point.
-A detailed study uncovers that this region widens with $\Lambda$, indicating that the Kerr-dS black hole can lead to a more efficient energy extraction mechanism.
+A detailed study uncovers that this region widens with $\Lambda M^2$, indicating that the Kerr-dS black hole can lead to a more efficient energy extraction mechanism.

-Then we gave a brief introduction for the energy-at-infinity per enthalpy $\epsilon_{+}^{\infty}$ and $\epsilon_{-}^{\infty}$.
+Then we gave a brief introduction for the energy at infinity per enthalpy $\epsilon_{+}^{\infty}$ and $\epsilon_{-}^{\infty}$.
 In order to extract the black hole energy, it requires $\epsilon_{+}^{\infty}>0$ and $\epsilon_{-}^{\infty}<0$.
-For the purpose, we examined the parameter regions which can implement the mechanism.
-Respectively varying the cosmological constant $\Lambda$ and location of $X$-point, we found that Kerr-dS black hole is possible to implement the energy extraction than the Kerr black hole for larger values of $\Lambda$ and $X$-point.
+For this purpose, we examined the parameter regions that can implement the mechanism.
+Respectively varying the cosmological constant $\Lambda$ and location of $X$-point, we found that the Kerr-dS black hole is better able to implement the energy extraction than the Kerr black hole for larger values of $\Lambda$ and $X$-point.

 The power and efficiency of the energy extraction via the magnetic reconnection mechanism were also calculated.
 It is found that, although the presence of the cosmological constant results the decrease of the maximum power $P_{extr}/\omega_0$ and efficiency, it will dominate at larger value of $r/M$ for the $X$-point.
 Especially, the maximum value of the efficiency will go beyond that of the Kerr counterpart for the Kerr-dS black hole with $a/M>1$.